 After the presidential election, the governor of your state prepares seven Certificates of Ascertainment.
 “As soon as practicable,” after the election results in your state are certified, the governor sends one of the Certificates of Ascertainment to the Archivist.

-Certificates of Ascertainment should be sent to the Archivist no later than the meeting of the electors on December 19, 2016.
+Certificates of Ascertainment should be sent to the Archivist no later than the meeting of the electors in December.
 However, federal law sets no penalty for missing the deadline.

-The remaining six Certificates of Ascertainment are held for use at the meeting of the Electors on December 19, 2016.
+The remaining six Certificates of Ascertainment are held for use at the meeting of the Electors in December.

 December 13, 2016

-States must make final decisions in any controversies over the appointment of their electors at least six days before the meeting of the Electors on December 19, 2016.
+States must make final decisions in any controversies over the appointment of their electors at least six days before the meeting of the Electors.
 This is so their electoral votes will be presumed valid when presented to Congress.
-The deadline for resolving any controversies is December 13, 2016.

 December 19, 2016